 The American Pet Products Association says that 67% of U.S. households have a pet.¹ That’s 84.9 million homes—and, for allergy sufferers, a whole lot of fur, fluff and feathers.
 But even pet-free homes harbor irritants: More than 90% of all U.S. residences test positive for animal allergens, regardless of pet presence.² That’s because pet allergens are easily spread through shedding hair or fur, and are hard to get rid of once they settle in.

-In the United States, up to 30 percent of people have allergic reactions to cats and dogs—and cat allergies are about twice as common as dog allergies***.
+In fact, cat allergies are about twice as common as dog allergies.³

-Allergy sufferers react specifically to the proteins contained in pet saliva, urine and dander (dead skin cells) that disperse as our beloved beasts shed.
+Allergy sufferers react specifically to the proteins contained in pet saliva, urine and dander (dead skin cells) that disperse as our beloved family members shed.
 Pet hair can also trap mold, pollen and other outdoor allergens, doubling the trouble.

 Human dander can actually cause allergic rashes or respiratory reactions in animals, the same way theirs can trigger a reaction in people with allergies.

 Pet allergens cling to walls, furniture and clothing, and can hang in the air for months (and throughout multiple washes) even after a pet is gone.